changing-career_westmountmag

 Create a transition plan

 Write down the new responsibilities you’ll have in your new career.
-Identify the qualifications or skills that you’ll need, and create a plan to start acquiring them, ideally as part of your overall goal setting activities.
-This will help you clarify what’s really important, and keep you from feeling overwhelmed.
+Identify the qualifications or skills that you’ll need, and create a plan to start acquiring them, ideally as part of your overall goal-setting activities.
+This will help you clarify what’s important and keep you from feeling overwhelmed.

 Be cautious about discussing your plans

-If you tell a co-worker that you’re thinking about changing career, and the co-worker tells your boss before you do, things could become uncomfortable and stressful!
+If you tell a co-worker that you’re thinking about changing careers, and the co-worker tells your boss before you do, things could become uncomfortable and stressful!
 So make sure you’re the first person to communicate your intentions to your boss.
-Diplomatically and honestly explain why you want to change career.
-If you can get your manager’s support, he or she might be able to help you to make the transition.
+Diplomatically and honestly explain why you want to change careers.
+If you can get your manager’s support, he or she might be able to help you make the transition.

 ‘Before you rush into any decision, spend time thinking about your career goals and what you want to accomplish.
 This helps ensure that you’ll make a move that’s aligned with those goals.’